OpenEducationAnalytics/OpenEducationAnalytics/framework/readme.md

 1) Download this repo to your Azure clouddrive (if you've already downloaded the repo earlier, you can just update it by going into your OpenEduAnalytics dir and using the command: `git pull`) \
 `cd clouddrive`\
 `git clone https://github.com/microsoft/OpenEduAnalytics`
-1) Run the framework setup script like this (substitute "mysuffix" with your preferred suffix, which must be less than 13 characters and can only contain letters and numbers - this will be used as a suffix in the naming of provisioned resources): \
+1) Run the framework setup script like this: \
 `./OpenEduAnalytics/framework/setup.sh <synapse workspace name> <storage account name> <keyvault name>` \
 for example: `./OpenEduAnalytics/framework/setup.sh syn-oea-cisd3a stoeacisd3a kv-oea-cisd3a`